Nuku/Flexible-Survival/CONTRIBUTING.md

 # How To Contribute!

-## 1. Register on Github
+## 1. Register on GitHub
-Flexible Survival is hosted on Github, so you'll have to make an account to push changes.
+Flexible Survival is hosted on GitHub, so you'll have to make an account to push changes.

 https://github.com/